baldiebaldie/BrowserBulletHell/README.md

   [✓] UI: Make a easy to use yet pleasant UI where users can choose to play or customize their character if they wish

+  [✓] Character Icon: Implement spaceship player icon with trail

   [ ] Patterns: Allow for different spawners to shoot projectiles at variable rates, patters, speeds, etc. to freshen gameplay experience

-  [ ] Character Icon: Allow for different selectable character icons

 ### How to Clear Your High Score